Crypto-TII/TLS1.3/src/readme.md

 Then copy the contents of this archive to the same directory, in particular client.cpp and tls*.*

-Set the verbosoity of the output in tls1_3.h to IO_DEBUG.
+Set the verbosity of the output in tls1_3.h to IO_DEBUG.
 Build the tls library and the client app by

 	g++ -O2 -c tls*.cpp
 	ar rc tls.a tls_protocol.o tls_keys_calc.o tls_sockets.o tls_cert_chain.o tls_client_recv.o tls_client_send.o tls_tickets.o tls_logger.o tls_cacerts.o